kirenz/thesis-guide/docs/thema.md

 ### Chatbots and Virtual Assistants

-Chatbots and Virtual Assistants: Develop and implement chatbots or virtual assistants for e-commerce or other fields, using natural language processing and machine learning algorithms to provide personalized customer support and enhance the customer experience.
+Chatbots and Virtual Assistants: Develop and implement chatbots and virtual assistants using large language models, using natural language processing and machine learning algorithms to provide personalized customer support and enhance the user experience.

 ### Personalization and Recommender Systems